snonow/portfolio-web/README.md

 ## Deployment

-The project is deployed using **Netlify** with continuous deployment enabled.
+The project is deployed using **Github Pages** with continuous deployment enabled.
 Every push to the `main` branch triggers an automatic rebuild and deployment.

 Build configuration: